YoNG-Zaii/LightAhead/README.md

 #### Video Demo: https://www.youtube.com/watch?v=SKLymjKc8Ic

 ---

-## ❓ Assignment

-Being interested in data science and the financial markets, we were interested in how predictive models are applied in forecasting the stock market.
-So this project allowed us to dive deeper into this topic.
-The particular model we examined was called the Long Short-Term Memory or LSTM.

 *Problem Statement*: Current LSTM price prediction models can be easily thrown off by black swan events akin to Covid-19.